Last Updated 4-23-08

 by Ken Costello

-The first two tutorials develop your skills at scientific skepticism.
+The next two tutorials develop your skills at scientific skepticism and help you understand why societies make poor choices.

 PROBLEM WITH AUDIENCES